So you’re going to be spending Christmas in Buenos Aires and you’re wondering, what should you expect?

 For example, consider a dinner reservation within walking distance from your hotel.

 Uber and Cabify might be better options as well.
 Personally, I prefer to use Cabify over Uber in Argentina.
-If you’re new to Cabify, use my code ErinM7 for credit towards your first ride.
+If you’re new to Cabify, use my code ERINM7 for a discount on your first rides.

 For more information on ridesharing apps in Buenos Aires, read my guide to useful apps for Argentina.